cardillan/mindcode/ROADMAP.markdown

   * Circular variable assignment: when compiling recursive functions, circular assignments are sometimes generated (e.g. `__tmpX = a; a = __tmpX`, the temporary variable can be a retval as well).
 These assignments will be just removed.
 Needs a global optimizer, as these assignments can cross stack operations.
-  * Parameters that are only passed to recursive calls and never modified won't be stored on stack (this would actually
+  * Parameters that are only passed to recursive calls and never modified won't be stored on stack.
-    be a consequence of the previous optimization!)
-  * Eliminate `__retval` variables/assignments where not needed.
   * Additional automatic inlining of non-recursive functions.
   * Replace jump to return instruction with the return instruction itself (increases code size).
 * Strict Boolean evaluation (probably a compiler directive): ensure every boolean expression produces 0 or 1